jimniels/blog/src/client/posts/2018-12-29-css-network-performance.md

 ---
-title: Personal Observations on “CSS and Network Performance” by Harry Roberts
 tags: engineering
 ---

+# Personal Observations on “CSS and Network Performance” by Harry Roberts

 First and foremost, this post is a reflection on [“CSS and Network Performance”](https://csswizardry.com/2018/11/css-and-network-performance/) by Harry Roberts via CSS Wizardry, which is a really interesting (and deep) look at all the ways CSS can affect the loading and rendering speed of an HTML document.

 ## `<script>`s Before `<link>`s

-> There is a fascinating behaviour present in all browsers that is intentional and expected, yet I have never met a single developer who knew about it.
+> There is a fascinating behavior present in all browsers that is intentional and expected, yet I have never met a single developer who knew about it.
 This is doubly surprising when you consider the huge performance impact that it can carry:
 >
 > A browser will not execute a `<script>` if there is any currently-in flight CSS.